 Innovation and product development – TEC Innovates engages cluster firms to offer support for the development of new innovations and products.

-IDEA grants offer companies product development awards ranging from $2,500 to $7,500 for short term projects that develop and test proof-of-concepts of new products.
-These funds may be used to support company cost share for Analysis & Design Center (ADC) projects, below, or product testing and/or validation, or for other product research and development needs.
+Product Innovation Awards offer companies assistance with product development ranging from $2,500 to $7,500 for short term projects that develop and/or test proof-of-concepts of new products.
+These funds may be used to support company testing/validation efforts, engage faculty and/or students in projects such as the Analysis & Design Center (ADC), below, or senior capstone projects, or for other product research and development needs.
 Applications may be submitted on a rolling basis.

 SyracuseCoE Analysis & Design Center (ADC) is available to assist companies innovate, designing products that are ready to market faster and fundamentally better designed, without repeated prototyping.
 The ADC is supported by graduate students, under the supervision of faculty from Syracuse University’s College of Engineering and Computer Science, and is designed to improve students’ modeling skills with projects in need of computational fluid dynamics (CFD) and finite element analysis (FEA), as well as provide exposure to real-world company design challenges.

 ADC projects are intended to have the following results:

 - Reduce the time to market for new products;